SougataMukherjee/interview-kit/theory/html.md

 Web Page displayed
 ```

-**Q2: why <br> called empty element?**
+**Q2: why br called empty element?**
 because it has no content

 **Q3: does hyperlink only apply to text?**
 text and image both

 **Q4: What is HTML and why is it important?**
-A: HTML (HyperText Markup Language) structures web content.
+ HTML (HyperText Markup Language) structures web content.
 It defines the layout and semantic meaning of elements (headings, paragraphs, links, forms, etc.).
 version of html are
 html 1.0 html2.0 html 3 html 4 html 5
 HTML5 features
 new element new attribute multimedia 2d 3d drawing support

 **Q5: What are semantic tags?
 Give examples and benefits**
-A: A semantic element clearly describes its meaning to both the browser and the developer.
+ A semantic element clearly describes its meaning to both the browser and the developer.
 Examples of non-semantic elements: <div> and <span> - Tells nothing about its content.
 Examples of semantic elements: <img>, <table>, <header>,<nav>,<footer>, <article> - Clearly defines its content.
 benefits:Improves readability & code clarity for developers, improve SEO and Accessibility friendly – screen readers understand sections easily.